 Eyebrow windows are those arched windows that are almost always positioned above other, usually rectangular windows.
 Because of their position and curved shape, eyebrow windows face some challenges that few other windows do in regards to choosing the perfect window treatment.

 Casement windows aren’t like other windows.
 Casement windows have a hinge on one side, and open and shut by swinging on that hinge, typically by crank or lever.
-Because of this unique operating mechanism, casements need an unobtrusive window treatment that can still look great and protect your privacy.
+Because of this unique operating mechanism, casements need an unobtrusive window treatment that can still offer privacy and stylish looks.
 So which window treatment is best for casement windows in Cleveland?

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be installed on the wall around the window opening to make room for the crank or lever–which means you can open and shut your window effortlessly.
 Both Roman and cellular shades will also pair well with casement windows, but you may have to work around the shade when you want to open or shut it.